The Day of the Beast

-The Day of the Beast (El día de la bestia) is a 1995 Spanish-Italian black comedy film with horror elements co-written and directed by Álex de la Iglesia and starring Álex Angulo, Armando De Razza and Santiago Segura.
+The Day of the Beast (El día de la bestia) is a 1995 black comedy film co-written and directed by Álex de la Iglesia and starring Álex Angulo, Armando De Razza and Santiago Segura.
+It is a Spanish-Italian co-production.

 The plot concerns the unorthodox attempts of a Basque priest (Angulo) to avert the birth of the Antichrist in Madrid during Christmas Eve, teaming up with a metalhead (Segura) and an occult fraudster (De Razza).
 The film, marketed as "a satanic comedy", was well received by critics and audiences in Spain, and sparked interest in the director's filmography and style of directing.

 It earned numerous accolades, including the Goya Award for Best Director for Álex de la Iglesia.

-Plot summary
+Plot

-Ángel, a Basque priest and professor of theology, confesses to another priest that he intends to commit as much evil as he can.
+Ángel Berriatúa, a Basque priest and professor of theology, confesses to another priest that he intends to commit as much evil as he can.
 The other priest is shocked until Ángel whispers his reasoning.
 When the other priest agrees to help him, a large cross falls and crushes him.

 Ángel goes into downtown Madrid, committing various sins and crimes such as taking money from a homeless man, pushing a street performer over, and telling a dying man to go to Hell and stealing his wallet.
-He goes to a record store and meets José María, a self-described Satanist and heavy metal fan from the popular neighborhood of Carabanchel, who gives him a tape of the most "evil" band he can think of.
-José María puts Ángel up in his mother's boarding house where he lives with his mother, grandfather, and Mina, a woman he is attracted to that helps his mother with the business. Ángel then attempts to steal a book from a book store written by occult TV show host Professor Cavan, who he believes can tell him how to sell his soul to Satan.
-He tries to explain to the store manager his theory: a secret code in the Bible says that the Antichrist will be born at midnight on Christmas Eve, and he intends to sell his soul before the night is out to get into the birth ceremony and kill the Antichrist.
+He goes to a record store and meets José María, a self-described Satanist and heavy metal fan from Carabanchel, who gives him a tape of the most "evil" band he can think of.
+José María puts Ángel up in his mother's boarding house where he lives with his mother, grandfather, and Mina, a woman he is attracted to who helps his mother with the business. Ángel then attempts to steal a book written by occult TV show host Professor Cavan, convinced it can tell him how to sell his soul to Satan, believing that a secret code in the Bible says that the Antichrist will be born at midnight on Christmas Eve.
+He intends to sell his soul before the night is out to get into the birth ceremony and kill the Antichrist.
 The store manager does not believe him and he flees.